 What are the Benefits and Drawbacks of Multi Cloud?

 A multi cloud environment comes with many challenges and benefits.
-Here are the top 5 benefits and drawbacks for choosing a multi cloud environment:
+Here are the top 5 benefits and drawbacks of choosing a multi-cloud environment:

 |Benefits of Multi Cloud||Drawbacks of Multi Cloud|